jarv/jarv.org/content/posts/emoji-layout.md

 +++
-title = "I am unable to center an emoji character on a button" date = "2024-08-15" slug = "unable-to-center-an-emoji" tags = ["surveymoji"]
+title = "Centering an emoji character on a button" date = "2024-08-15" slug = "unable-to-center-an-emoji" tags = ["surveymoji"]